nus-cs2103-AY1920S1/duke/docs/README.md

 #### Saying Bye

 ##### `bye`
-* Displays a goodbye message from Snowball.
+* Closes the application after displaying a goodbye message from Snowball.
-* Does not actually do anything useful.
-But it's always good manners to say bye before leaving a chat!
+* There should be no text after the command `bye`.
 * Example: `bye`
     >Bye.
 Hope to see you again soon!
+* Invalid example - extra input after the command word: `bye bye`
+    >Sorry, did you mean to type another command?

 ## Command Summary